 Most of the energy that is consumed within a data centre needs to pass through various stages of distribution before it can be used by IT systems.
 This energy is converted to heat, which is why these facilities require a significant amount of cooling.

-Implementing aggressive power usage effectiveness (PUE) targets will also drive more energy saving initiatives and improvements within data centres.
+Implementing aggressive power usage effectiveness (PUE) or NABERS Energy targets will also drive more energy saving initiatives and improvements within data centres.
 New facilities will find it easier to implement PUE targets as high efficiency equipment can be selected to reduce parasitic load requirements.

 Implementing low PUE targets, such as energy efficient lighting, in existing facilities is also achievable, but it takes more financial backing and careful planning to realise.
-When equipment needs to be replaced, more energy efficient options can also be chosen, for example.
+When equipment needs to be replaced, more energy efficient options can also be chosen.

-Free cooling opportunities are possible in many locations, including in South Africa, especially if the air temperature that is supplied is in line with the American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE) guidelines (18°C-27°C).
+Free cooling opportunities are possible in many locations, especially if the air temperature that is supplied is in line with the American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE) guidelines (18°C-27°C).

-With supply air temperatures of up to 27°C, we need outside air temperatures at 25°C or less in order to get significant benefits from free cooling.
-Data centre managers then need to decide whether they are going to use direct or indirect free-cooling.
-I tend to prefer indirect free-cooling via a heat wheel or heat exchanger as outside air contaminants or humidity levels do not restrict the use of free-cooling.
+With supply air temperatures of up to 27°C, we need outside air temperatures at 25°C or less to gain significant benefits from free cooling.
+Data centre managers then need to decide whether they are going to use direct or indirect free cooling.
+Indirect free cooling can be achieved via a heat wheel or heat exchanger as outside air contaminants or humidity levels do not restrict the use of free cooling, making it an attractive option.

-There’s definitely more opportunities to use this type of indirect free-cooling in certain areas of South Africa, particularly where the temperature falls below 19°C and the humidity is below 60 RH (relative humidity) for more than 2 500 hours per year.
+There are definitely more opportunities to use this type of indirect free cooling in certain areas, particularly where the temperature falls below 19°C and the humidity is below 60 RH (relative humidity) for more than 2 500 hours per year.

 Operators are still concerned about the efficiency of their data centres when they walk into a hot aisle.
 This perception, however, is gradually changing and people are becoming used to the idea that a hot aisle isn’t necessarily a problem.

+Generally, the space availability of a data centre to implement a solar PV array could only power a fraction of the data centre’s overall energy consumption.
 A lot of solar panels would be needed to reduce the amount of electricity from the grid that most data centres would need.
-The most likely application is to reduce the demand on the grid by a percentage.

 Big operators like Google, however, are making use of solar energy by establishing solar generation plants that offset their data centre usage on the grid.
 The use of small panel arrays coupled with battery storage could be used to reduce the parasitic loads on site that are non-critical such as fuel polishing, engine heaters, office air conditioning and lighting.

 Companies like Google are always looking for a competitive edge.
-They are looking for smarter solutions in their engineering for a variety of things including data centres, corporate headquarters and research and development facilities.
-Wind investment is just another competitive solution, but there are many more.
+They are seeking smarter solutions in their engineering for a variety of things including data centres, corporate headquarters and research and development facilities.

-As South African data centres continue to develop, I predict that a growing number of operators will be more willing to tackle sustainability challenges head-on and incorporate more progressive solutions into their data centre designs and development.
+There are a growing number of operators more willing to tackle sustainability challenges head-on and incorporate more progressive solutions into their data centre designs and development.